Türkiye's poverty rate remains steady at 13.6% in 2024

 LEGAL WARNING: All rights of the published news, photos and videos are reserved by İlke Haber Ajansı Basın Yayın San.
 Trade A.Ş.
 Under no circumstances can all or part of the news, photos and videos be used without a written contract or subscription.

-The Turkish Statistical Institute announced on Tuesday that exports decreased by 3.1% while imports increased by 2.7% in November 2024, compared to the same month in 2023.
+The Turkish Statistical Institute announced on Tuesday that the number of paid employees across various sectors rose by 1.2% in July 2025 compared to the same month last year.